 - no No copy is performed.
 This protocol assumes that all of the specified <src> files were pushed to the /tmp directory prior to start of the reliable upgrade procedure.
 This protocol choice cannot be used in conjunction with the -d option. - cp:<dir> Simple copy.
 This protocol assumes that all of the specified <src> files are to be copied from the specified directory in the ShMM local file system by the cp command.
-This protocol can be useful, for instance, for installation of upgrade images from an NFS mounted file system or even from a JFFS2 file system. - ftp:<server>:<dir>:<user>[:<pwd>[:port]] Copy from a remote FTP server.
+This protocol can be useful, for instance, for installation of upgrade images from an NFS mounted file system or even from a JFFS2 file system. - ftp:<server>:<dir>:<user>[:<pwd>] Copy from a remote FTP server.
 This protocol assumes that all of the specified <src> files are to be copied to the ShMM from the FTP server host specified as the host name or the IP address by <server>.
 All the images must reside in the directory specified by <dir> on the remote FTP server.
 The FTP connection is made using the account specified by the <user> parameter, with the password specified by the optional <pwd> parameter.
-If no <pwd> is supplied, the utility prompts for a password.
-The <port> parameter can be used to specify a non-standard port number of the remote FTP server.
-If the <port> parameter is not supplied, the default FTP service port number 21 is used. - scp:<server>:<dir>:<user>[:<id\file>[:port]] Copy from a remote SSH server.
+If no <pwd> is supplied, the utility prompts for a password. - scp:<server>:<dir>:<user>[:<id_file>[:port]] Copy from a remote SSH server using the SCP protocol.
 This protocol assumes that all of the specified <src> files are to be copied to the ShMM from the secure shell server host specified as the host name or the IP address by <server>.
-All the images must reside in the directory specified by <dir> on the remote FTP server.
-The FTP connection is made using the account specified by the <user> parameter.
-It is not possible to supply a password in this mode, but the <id\file> parameter allows specifying the secure shell identity file to be used for password-less authorization.
+All the images must reside in the directory specified by <dir> on the remote SSH server.
+(The path is absolute.)
+The user name for the SSH connection is specified by the <user> parameter.
+It is not possible to supply a password in this mode, but the <id_file> parameter allows specifying the secure shell identity file to be used for password-less authorization.
 The <port> parameter can be used to specify a non-standard port number for the remote SSH server.
 If the <port> parameter is not supplied, the default SSH service port number 22 is used.